 Dolomitization of Lower Carboniferous carbonate rocks of the Irish Midlands is comparable to diagenetic histories of several important dolomite petroleum reservoirs.
 This study provides an example that may be applied to petroleum exploration in similar geological settings.

-Z. Nagy et al., "Early dolomitization and fluid migration through the Lower Carboniferous carbonate platform in the SE Irish Midlands: Implications for reservoir attributes," Geological Society Special Publications, Geological Society of London, Jan 2004.
+Z. Nagy et al., "Early Dolomitization and Fluid Migration through the Lower Carboniferous Carbonate Platform in the SE Irish Midlands: Implications for Reservoir Attributes," The Geometry and Petrogenesis of Dolomite Hydrocarbon Reservoirs, vol. Geological Society Special Publication 235, pp. 367 - 392, Geological Society of London, Jan 2004.

 Geosciences and Geological and Petroleum Engineering

 © 2004 Geological Society of London, All rights reserved.